mskcc/vcf2maf/docs/vep_maf_readme.txt

 106. ExAC_AF_OTH - Other Allele Frequency from ExAC
 107. ExAC_AF_SAS - South Asian Allele Frequency from ExAC
 108. GENE_PHENO - Indicates if gene that the variant maps to is associated with a phenotype, disease or trait
-109. FILTER - False-positive filtering status, borrowed from the input MAF/VCF, and then tags ExAC "common_variants"
+109. FILTER - Copied from input MAF/VCF, with ExAC-based common_variant tag added, as explained below
 110. flanking_bps - The reference allele per VCF specs, and its 2 flanking base pairs
 111. variant_id - The ID from an input VCF, or the variant_id from an input MAF
 112. variant_qual - The QUAL from an input VCF, or the variant_qual from an input MAF